stefan-steiner/data-project/README.md

 Some functionality is limited by the need to dynamically request directions and distances from the Google Maps API.
 Randomness is added to reduce the size of these requests.

+Testing scripts can be run by calling the function unitTests, or uncommenting line 90 in script.js.

 Any feedback is greatly appreciated.

 Enjoy!